Smonman/tuwien-assignment-template/README.md

 ### Header

-The author, matrikelnumber and date can be ommited by setting them blank before the `\maketitel` command:
+The author, matrikelnumber and date can be ommited by setting them blank before the `\maketitle` command:
 ```tex
 \author{}
 \matrikelnr{}